BY ANN-KATRIN MÖSTL

 According to Ayurveda the nasal irrigation can help us to stay free of colds all year round, prevent allergies and enhance our overall well-being.
 So it is really worth to use this simple remedy on a daily basis and support our respiratory health.

 To do it at home dissolve 3 g (approx. 1 plain teaspoon) sea salt in 300 ml lukewarm water and pour it into a so called neti pot or a professional nasal irrigation system.
-Tilt the head forward and to the side and pour the solution into one nostril so that it rinses out at the other nostril to clear the nasal passages and sinus of excess mucus, toxins and debris (pollen, dust, etc.).
+Tilt the head forward and to the side and pour the solution into one nostril so that it rinses out at the other nostril to clear the nasal passages and sinus of excess mucus, toxins and debris (pollen, dust, etc.) – the best way to do so is to do about 6 repetitions (approx. 5 seconds per), alternating each nostril.
 If your nose feels dry after the irrigation you can moisturise your nostrils with a bit of sesame oil – carefully applied with your small finger.
 Used on a daily basis, you will soon realise how your well-being increases.

 Abhyanga is a massage with oils (VATA and PITTA) or a Garshan clove (KAPHA) that can be performed on one's self or loved ones on a daily basis.
 With its many positive benefits to the nervous system, the tissues and the circulation, it nourishes the body and calms the mind.